alvov/hex2keyword/README.md

 # hex2keyword
-Small GUI for finding the closest available CSS color keyword relative to given hexadecimal color value with a filter by CSS specification.
+GUI form for finding most similar available CSS colors with keywords relative to given hexadecimal color value.
+Colors similarity is calculated by CIE76 algorithm.

+The matching list is sorted by delta and can be filtered by CSS specification (the "CSS X" filter works like "less than or equal to CSS X").
+You may optionally view all available colors sorted from the most similar color to the most opposing one.

-**Note:** tested only in Chrome 50.
+**Note:** works only in browsers with es2015 support (because what the hell).